iTwin/itwinjs-core/docs/core/landing-page/index.md

     {
         header: "Open, For Innovation",
         content:
-"Sometimes pushing the envelope in pursuit of new ideas means breaking new ground in terms of hardware, software, or system design.
+"Sometimes pushing the envelope in pursuit of new ideas means breaking new ground.
 A primary reason for open-sourcing the iModel.js library is to permit its use in scenarios outside of those for which it was originally conceived.
-We know firsthand that simply examining the inner workings of a codebase can vastly improve your understanding of its design and limitations.
-Source level debugging and even local modification can substantially improve programmer productivity when push comes to shove.
+We know firsthand that simply examining the inner workings of a codebase improves your understanding of its design and limitations.
+Source level debugging and even local modification can substantially improve programmer productivity.
 And of course the ability to fix/change the source when necessary means self-help is always available if needed."
     },
     {
         header: "Open for suggestions",